Urinary Tract Infection in Pregnancy

 How is a UTI diagnosed?

 Your healthcare provider will ask about your signs and symptoms.
 Your provider may press on your stomach, sides, and back to check if you feel pain.
-Your urine will be tested for bacteria that may be causing your infection.
-If you have UTIs often, you may need other tests to find the cause.
+You may also need any of the following:

 How is a UTI treated?

-Medicines treat the bacterial infection or decrease pain and burning when you urinate.
-You may also need medicines to decrease the urge to urinate often.
+- Medicines may be given to decrease pain and burning when you urinate or to decrease the urge to urinate often.

 What can I do to prevent a UTI?